America is home to so many haunted places and scary locations to visit – continue reading to see if there are scary places near you! I bet there is!

 8. MYRTLES PLANTATION, ST. FRANCISVILLE, LOUISIANA

 No. 8 on our list of America’s most haunted places is Myrtles Plantation.
-Located in the most haunted state in America, Louisiana, and renowned as America’s most haunted house by paranormal experts worldwide, this stately old home was built in 1796.
+Located in the most haunted state in America, Louisiana, and renowned as America’s most haunted plantation by paranormal experts worldwide, this stately old home was built in 1796.

 Now an impeccable B&B, it is believed to house no fewer than 12 ghosts.